mahesaPinuntun/Infrastructure-Report-Microservice_auth-service/README.md

 ## Development

-Run the application using `nodemon`:
+Run using `nodemon`:

 ```bash
 npm run dev
 ```

-Or start the server directly:
+Or run directly with Node.js:

 ```bash
 node server.js
 ```

-The application will be available at:
+The service runs on:

 ```text
 http://localhost:8001